Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter2.md

  - both Region-2 nodes are inter-connected (top horizontal line)
  - Each Region-2 Router node inter-connects to one Region-1 Router node.

-An important observation to do is that the cross-region links have been load-balanced by Region-1, in the picture above, the connections have been distributed.
+An important observation to do in the picture above is that the cross-region links (vertical lines) have been load-balanced by Region-1, the connections have been distributed.
 However both cross-region connections could have landed into the same Region-1 Router node.
 </br>

 ---